1. Blog

 ZK Use Cases

-As ZK tech matures we believe that there will be a Cambrian explosion of new applications since the tooling used to build them will require less domain expertise and will be a lot easier to use for developers.
+As ZK tech matures it's likely there will be a Cambrian explosion of new applications since the tooling used to build them will require less domain expertise and will be a lot easier to use for developers.

 Machine learning